pranshu28/instacart/README.md

 4. `Analysis.java`: The two chart analysis is done in this file.
 5. `App.java`: This contains the main function and takes arguments `arg1` and `arg2`:
     * `0 path/to/instacart/folder`: For building graph in ArangoDB.
     * `1 path/to/save/chart1/`: For building chart 1 analysis.
     This will create a text file that will have three columns: *AisleName*, *Number of purchased products*, *Percentage of Reordered Products*.
 Check `chart1_data.txt`.
     * `2 path/to/save/chart2/`: For building chart 2 analysis.
-This file will contain top, say 10, products with columns: *Product Name*, *List: % of product ordered in Hours*.
+    This file will contain top, say 10, products with columns: *Product Name*, *Space-separated list: % of product ordered in 24 Hours*.
 This one slightly differs from that given in the blog.
 It analyses the hourly distribution of the most popular products overall from the data.
 Check `chart2_data.txt`.

 #### Excecution:
 (Assuming ArangoDB and Spark are already installed.)